GoogleCloudPlatform/cloud-sql-python-connector/README.md

 drivers that allows users with sufficient permissions to connect  to a Cloud SQL database without having to manually whitelist IPs or manage SSL certificates.

+Currently only supports MySQL through the `pymysql` driver.

 ### Authentication

 This library uses the [Application Default Credentials](https://cloud.google.com/docs/authentication/production) to authenticate the